andrew-caputo/health-fitness-analytics/memory-bank/projectbrief.md

 # Health & Fitness Analytics Platform

 ## Project Overview
 A comprehensive health and fitness tracking application that integrates data from multiple sources to provide AI-powered insights and recommendations.
+The platform supports user-selectable data sources across four key health categories: Activity, Sleep, Nutrition, and Body Composition.

 ## Documentation
 - All project documentation is managed in markdown under `docs/`.